yifanjiang/snoek/README.md

 ### Patch submission

-Let's just use ordinary process
+Let's just use any of the ordinary processes:

 1. Send a Pull Request from github